-NOTE: PowerPoint for Windows versions 2016, 2013, and Office 365 are very similar.
-Screenshots from the 2013 version may differ slightly from the 2016 version but most features work the same way.
+NOTE: PowerPoint for Windows versions are very similar.
+Screenshots here may differ slightly from the version you're using, but most features work the same way.

 1. Launch PowerPoint by clicking its program icon.
 Choose a template, or start from scratch by selecting Blank Presentation.

 When you start a new presentation, you may see default text boxes in the slide window.